What is a period cold?

 If your symptoms seem to follow the same pattern every month, PMS could be at play.
 Visit your doctor and take your diary with you.
 If you’re not using birth control, they may recommend you try something like the pill, which could help to alleviate PMS symptoms.
 If you are taking birth control medication already, they might recommend a different method which works better for you.

-What can I do if I'm feeling run-down on my period?
+What can I do if I'm feeling run-down during my period?

 Whether your cold symptoms are due to PMS or not, they can leave you feeling run-down and exhausted, so what can you do to help?
 Balance Mineral Drink can be mixed into a fruit smoothie or glass of water to give yourself a boost!
 It contains a sensible dose of vitamin D and zinc, which are great for your immune system, as well as magnesium and calcium which can give you a boost of energy when you need it most.
 Read my blog on how to fight fatigue on your period for more tips.